Existence and uniqueness theorems for solutions of McKean--Vlasov stochastic equations: Strong solutions; strong and weak uniqueness

+{\bf 1.} First of all, note that weak solutions exist and a priori bounds (\ref{kol1})--(\ref{kol2}) are valid.
 Considerations are based on the results from \cite{Ver80} and \cite{Ver82} about strong solutions for SDEs for a Borel measurable drift which is assumed bounded or with a linear growth in both papers.
 Since weak solution does exist, whatever is its distribution $\mu$, the process $X$ may be considered as an ordinary SDE with coefficients depending on time,

 and, hence,